 High cholesterol levels do tend to run in families.
 Doctors recommend that everyone have their cholesterol levels checked regularly after the age of 20, especially those with a family history of the condition.
 If your child has a family history of high cholesterol or premature coronary artery disease, they should probably have a blood test for cholesterol also.

-- Q How does smoking affect high cholesterol?
+- Q Can children have high cholesterol?

 - Q Can a child's height predict high cholesterol as an adult?

 - Q What side effects does Lovastatin with Niacin cause?

 - Q Why would a healthy young adult have high cholesterol?